dtme-uche/aws-projects/README.md

 # AWS Projects Portfolio

 This repository documents my hands-on learning journey through Amazon Web Services (AWS).
-Each project builds on the previous one — starting from basic EC2 deployments to more advanced AWS solutions — showcasing my growth toward becoming a skilled Cloud/DevOps engineer.
+Each project builds on the previous one, starting from basic EC2 deployments to more advanced AWS solutions — showcasing my growth toward becoming a skilled Cloud/DevOps engineer.

 ## 🔧 Project Structure